By Diane M. Calabrese

 Family naturally encompasses employees.
 “We understand our employees are just as valuable as our customers and most have been here for over 10 years,” said Judi.

 Doing what needs to be done is part of the hard work ethic.
 Ensuring that customers get off to the best start with equipment takes team members to customer sites to train customers on new installations.
-John – the “hog doctor” – has even consulted on sites where a Rawlings machine is not in use, said Judi.
+John – the “Hog Doctor” – has even consulted on sites where a Rawlings machine is not in use, said Judi.

-Travelling to customer sites and being immersed in their processes is a good way to learn and keep on the leading edge of the wood products industry.
+Traveling to customer sites and being immersed in their processes is a good way to learn and keep on the leading edge of the wood products industry.
 It’s all part of the pride that the family-owned and operated Rawlings Manufacturing takes in making sure it can offer customers the best solutions.

 There is a philosophy built into the motto of Rawlings Manufacturing.
 “Our motto is ‘always innovation, not imitation’,” said Judi.

 It’s all about finding the best path forward – a unique way and a self-defined way, using the client focus, hard work and legacy in the industry as a guide.

 In 2018, Rawlings Manufacturing, Inc. formed a new subsidiary called RocWear Solutions, Inc. The transition represented a significant move towards the company’s strategic focus on broadening the range of its high-performance wood grinder wear parts and services offered to customers, according to Judi Tyacke-Rawlings, project manager.